 Of course, we can download multiple files in a single shot by specifying the URLs on the command line.

-However by default cURL doesn’t follow the HTTP Location headers.
-It is also termed as Redirects.
-When a requested web page is moved to another place, then an HTTP Location header will be sent as a Response and it will have where the actual web page is located.
+However, by default, cURL doesn’t follow the HTTP location headers, also termed redirects.
+When a requested web page is moved to another place, an HTTP location header will be sent as a response, and it will have where the actual web page is located.

-We can insists curl to follow the redirection using -L option, as shown below.
+We can insist cURL follow the redirection using the -L option, as shown below.

 Continue/Resume a Previous Download

-option, you can continue a download which was stopped already for some reason.
-This will be helpful when you download large files, and the download got interrupted.
+Using the cURL -C option, you can continue a download that was stopped already for some reason.
+This will be helpful when you download large files, and the download gets interrupted.

 Start a big download using curl, and press Ctrl-C to stop it in between the download.

-, we can continue the download from where it left off earlier.
+Using curl -C -, we can continue the download from where it left earlier.

 If you are behind a proxy server listening on port 8080 at proxy.yourdomain.com, do: